OBannon37/chatgpt-deep-research-connector-example/README.md

 ```

 This will start the inspector tool.
 To connect to your local server, use the endpoint `http://localhost:3000/api/sse` in the inspector.
 This allows you to send requests to your local MCP server endpoints.

+You can remove the OAuth authentication code from `app/api/[transport]/route.ts` if you want to try the MCP in OpenAI's playground, but playground currently doesn't support OAuth authentication for MCPs. https://platform.openai.com/playground/prompts.
+Alternatively, grab your bearer token from devtools after a successful OAuth flow and use that in the Authorization header of the OpenAI playground.

+## How to add Custom Connector to ChatGPT

+1. Open ChatGPT.
+2. Click "Tools" under the input field.
+3. Select "Run Deep Research".
+4. Choose "Add Sources" and click "Connect More".
+5. Click "Create" next to "Browse Connectors".
+6. Fill out the connector's details: provide name, description, and MCP Server URL (from your Vercel deployment or locally via ngrok/tailscale).
+7. Select "OAuth Authentication", toggle "I trust this application", and click "Create".
+8. Complete the OAuth flow to integrate the connector into your ChatGPT environment.